 The world of wine is wonderful.
-Its mastery opens opportunities in all sectors, from the hospitality industry to retail, from education to marketing, from distribution to production.
+Sommelier training opens opportunities in all sectors, from the hospitality industry to retail, from education to marketing, from distribution to production.
 Wine jobs are not only appealing, but they’re lucrative too.

 Wine professionals, like any other specialists, need credentials and constant knowledge updates.
 The wine world comprises dozens of countries, hundreds of wine regions, and thousands of grape varieties.
 The laws, the climate, the soil types, and the people, all form part of a wine specialist’s knowledge.

 Getting Wine Certified

 If you want to get your foot in the door, you’ll need to hit the books and find the right association, school, or study program to help you in your learning, but also to vouch for you.
 These are the most important wine education and certification programs; find out which one is for you.

-Our preference for wine certification is well known: we love the programs coming out of the National Wine School, so we are totally biased.
-If you want a neutral source for information, we recommend either the Sommeliers Choice Awards and SOMM.
+Our preference for wine certification is well known: we love the programs coming out of the National Wine School, so we are 100% biased.
+If you want a neutral source for information, we recommend either the Sommeliers Choice Awards or SOMM.